britorbs/consciousdb/docs/API.md

 # API

 This document summarizes the primary HTTP endpoints.
-For the explainability receipt schema see `RECEIPTS.md`.
+Receipt schema is v2 (normalized-only).
+See `RECEIPTS.md` for full field semantics.

 ## POST /query